ING Groep N.V. (ING) Shares Down Despite Recent Market Volatility

 ING Groep N.V.
-(NYSE: ING)’s stock price has decreased by -2.88 compared to its previous closing price of 13.91.
-Despite this, the company has experienced a -3.08% fall in its stock price over the last five trading sessions.
+(NYSE: ING)’s stock price has decreased by -4.31 compared to its previous closing price of 12.98.
+However, the company has experienced a -13.33% decline in its stock price over the last five trading sessions.
 MarketWatch.com reported on 07/08/21 that Major banks still tagged for funding Amazon rainforest destruction

 Is It Worth Investing in ING Groep N.V.
 (NYSE: ING) Right Now?